Grand Pacific Palisades Resort is as the name implies found in Carlsbad, California in the Pacific Palisades region.

 I am spoiling myself and doing the travel writer thing again.
 Moving from one resort to another.
 This saves me extra time, and flights, and generally makes this travel writing experience more amazing.
 I have just stayed at the Carlsbad Seapointe Resort and you can read about my stay there here.

 This is a sister site and part of a Carlsbad Collection of resorts that are available to stay at in the area.
 So far my first impressions of this site are much the same as the sister resort.
-These are maintained well, clean, and well planned resorts.
+These are maintained well, clean, and well-planned resorts.
 This resort has a feel of Tuscany to me but on a more modern and larger scale.
-But the pool area, vineyard like surroundings, and the public areas feel that way to me for some reason.
+But the pool area, vineyard-like surroundings, and public areas feel that way to me for some reason.

 I had a stout that was solid and an IPA that was good and hoppy.

-They offer 1 or 2 bedroom condo style units here.
+They offer 1 or 2 bedroom condo-style units here.
 That is how they refer to them.
-I guess they go with that label since they have full kitchens and the comfort of home.
-From their sites description.
+I guess they go with that label since they have full kitchens and the comfort of a home.
+From the description of their site.